equinor/radix-flux/README.md

 ```

 ### imageUpdateAutomation
-The imageUpdateAutomation resource specifies how Flux should update the repo.
-It can be configured to commit directly to the active branch, or to commit to a new branch and use a GitHub workflow to automatically create a Pull Request.
-This is also where to configure the branch Flux should compare the new image tags with.
-The commit message can also be modified.
-When Flux searches the imageRepository and finds a tag that is newer than the one in the Flux repository, it will use the imageUpdateAutomation to commit the changes to a branch in the repository.
-To prevent updating the tags in the all environments, the `path` spec defines where in the repo Flux should look for the tags to change.
+The imageUpdateAutomation resource specifies which Git repository and branch Flux should write image updates to.
+It can be configured to commit directly to an existing branch, or to commit to a new branch.
+A GitHub workflow can be used to automatically create a Pull Request with the updated versions.
+The commit message can be customized to include information about the image updates.
+When Flux searches the imageRepository and finds a tag that is newer than the one in the Flux configuration repository, it will use the imageUpdateAutomation to commit the changes to a branch in the repository.

 ```yaml
 # file: clusters/development/imageUpdateAutomation.yaml